kellsaro/XbrlParser/README.md

 How to convert a URL-based XBRL file to JSON: https://youtu.be/kr9j4f1-GCY;

-To access the app: https://xbrlframework.herokuapp.com;
+To access the web app: https://xbrlframework.herokuapp.com;

 More details/issues are discussed on https://marcioalexandre.wordpress.com/projects/xbrl-parser/;